 If I’ve written anything that offends you then I hereby offer an unqualified apology.
 It costs me nothing and saves me having to look over my shoulder constantly.
 If you think I’m wrong about something, feel free to let me know.
 Fair warning.
 I expect footnoted references for all attempted refutations.
 I expect clear writing in American English, although British English may earn you extra points.
 If you think you’ll use the comments section to get back at me for some slight or other that an apology will not cover, think again.
 Ad hominems will be mercilessly deleted.
 This is true even of the comments that are correct observations.
 Attacks on the person who writes this blog are not tolerated here.
 Attacks on the arguments are appreciated and awaited; in an amount that can be correlated to the well-crafted nature of the counter, the correctness of its punctuation.
 Which is to say: Any comment in all caps will be deleted without even a cursory reading.

 There’s a new social kid in town, it’s called Wikitribune.
 This is my WT.Social profile.
 I’m on Medium, here.
-I’m on Facebook, here.
-My Twitter handle is here.
+I’m on Facebook, here and they made me make a page here so that I can publish directly from WordPress to Facebook (You be you, Facebook) My Twitter handle is here.
 I’m on Mastodon both here and here.
 I’m on MeWe, here.
 Trolls and bots will be blocked.
 Perceived harassment will be reported and blocked.
 Tread carefully.